If you are wondering How to do Keyword Research for Affiliate Marketing then you’re at the right place.

 For example, visitors are unlikely to make any purchase if he is looking for a nulled theme, hence, targeting this keyword may not generate any direct sale.

-However, you can write about the disadvantages of nulled themes such as possibilities of negative SEO, malware insertion, slow loading time, hacking, and revenue theft to convert the particular visitor into an affiliate sale.
+However, you can write about the disadvantages of nulled themes such as the possibility of negative SEO, malware insertion, slow loading time, hacking, and revenue theft to convert the particular visitor into an affiliate sale.

 Finally, create groups of relevant keywords and assign these groups to different posts.
 You can use spreadsheets or create mind maps for better organization of the final keywords.